UKCloud/documentation/articles/vmware/vmw-ref-powercli-vcloud.md

     Connect-CIServer -Server <API-URL> -org <ORG-ID> -User <USERNAME> -Password <PASSWORD>

-The details for API-URL, ORG-ID, and USERNAME can all be found in the UKCloud portal, under the API section of the top right menu.
+You can find the details for API-URL, ORG-ID, and USERNAME in the UKCloud Portal, under the API section of the top right menu.

 > [!NOTE]
 > Remove `@<ORG-ID>` from the username that is listed on the UKCloud Portal API page, as it is not required when attempting to login with this command.